 Most people think that they are deliberate, generally rational thinkers.
 For many years, that's exactly how psychologists thought we thought.
 But more recent work, especially that by Daniel Kahneman and Amos Tversky, shows that humans think primarily via heuristics - mental short cuts or rules of thumb.

-In the case of the three questions above, it is the availability heuristic that generated the immediate answer from the association of February to 28 days, ¢10 to the $1.10, and 2 to even.
+In the case of the questions above, it is the availability heuristic that generated the immediate answer from the association of February to 28 days, ¢10 to the $1.10, and half of size to half of time.
 (These were the first things that jump into your mind weren't they?)

 The problem however, is that using System 2 is hard.
 This type of thinking requires deliberate effort, sustained concentration, and uses significantly more energy than relying on heuristics.
 Contrary to popular belief, we are not multi-taskers.
 When we are using System 2 for one activity, we struggle to direct that deliberate focus to other simultaneous activities.